CaryWill/pets.nvim/README.md

 and shares all of its limitations.
 Here are the most significant ones:
 - Only works with terminal emulators that support the [kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/)
     To be more precise the only terminal I tested where I was able to have the protocol working correctly is kitty itself.
-- Doesn't currently work inside tmux
+- ~Doesn't currently work inside tmux~
+- Running inside tmux and also create pets in more than 1 neovim instance will make cursor flickering

+## TODO
+- popup area not work

 ## 📦 Installation